Offline Data Augmentation

 |

-Configures the flip-augmentation operator.
-Defining this value activates flip along the horizontal and/or vertical axes.
+This protobuf message configures the flip augmentation operator.
+Defining this activates flip along the horizontal and/or vertical axes.

 |